Lochay 132kV Substation

 During the initial contractor involvement phase, Tony Gee provided the platform design, earthworks and main drainage diversion.
 We were responsible for the architectural elements as well as the low voltage M&E elements of the project through our supply chain partners.

-The foundations were reinforced concrete consisting of three split levels including an area of 750mm high suspended floor and a 2.1m deep basement.
-External works design included the platform finishes, highways designs, fencing and kerb details amongst other items.
-As part of the scheme, a surface water and foul water drainage design were completed; co-ordination with stakeholders took place to gain the relevant consents required for discharge.
+As part of the scheme, a surface water and foul water drainage design were completed; co-ordination with stakeholders took place to assist the client in gaining the relevant consents required for discharge.